LamaSaeed/ChatBot_DL/README.md

 - The first is Tags:
 words to describe the condition of the injured person

--The second is Response:
+- The second is Response:
 Answer for a sick person or injured from chatbot BoBy

--The third is patterns:
+- The third is patterns:
 Questions ask the paramedic, Bobby

 ## Tools